What parent visas are available in Australia?

 Source: SBS

 It makes sense for migrants who have built their lives in Australia to want their parents close-by.
 But getting a parent visa can take up to thirty years.
-Image: Parents awaiting for visa (AAP)
+However, some families who can afford it are willing to pay a higher price to speed up the process.
+Preeti K McCarthy reports.

 Source: SBS